ballerina-platform/ballerina-dev-website/learn/guides/developing-a-restful-api-with-ballerina.md

 }
 ```

 As in the previous example, this resource also includes its own return types.
-But the basic principle behind them is as the previous example.
-Following is the type definition of `InvalidIsoCodeError`.
+However, the basic principle behind them is as the previous example.
+The following is the type definition of the `InvalidIsoCodeError`.

 ```ballerina
 public type InvalidIsoCodeError record {|